ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/ParameterID_structs.rst

 ============================

 This struct bundles all the necessary commands and values for the external control algorithm.
-Some variables are geared towards an FOC-controller and therefore can be ignored, if another control algorithm is used.
+Some variables are geared toward a FOC-controller and, therefore, can be ignored if another control algorithm is used.

 .. doxygenstruct:: uz_ParaID_Controller_Parameters_output_t
   :members: